 Court Records are public, and are accessible by anyone.
 These records include a case file that includes a docket sheet and all documents filed in your court case.
 You are able to access your court records via the internet, or at Clerk of Court office in the county where the case was filed.

 Each state maintains a record of their state citizen’s criminal background.
 These online databases are all connected so you can track criminal histories from any other state.
-You can go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It helps to know which county the crime occurred in, and in the event that it was in a completely different state, you might have to pay a fee for a more intensive search.

 A criminal records search you will be able to find out if a person has ever been arrested, charged or convicted for the following crimes:

 - DWI or DUI.